sihuii27/chineselangugage_app/README.md

 <h1>Overview</h1>

-This application is designed to help users learn Chinese (Mandarin) through interactive lessons and practice activities.
-It provides an engaging way to build skills in listening, speaking, reading, and writing, making it suitable for beginners as well as more advanced learners.
+Many existing Chinese language learning applications rely heavily on static word lists and repetitive memorization, offering limited interactivity and real-world practice.
+This makes it difficult for learners to stay engaged and effectively develop listening, speaking, reading, and writing skills.
+Additionally, essential features are often locked behind paid subscriptions, restricting learners’ access to meaningful practice and slowing their learning progress.
+As a result, learners lack an accessible, engaging, and interactive platform that supports comprehensive Chinese learning at different proficiency levels.

 <h2>Features</h2>

-Vocabulary Builder: Learn common words and phrases with pinyin and English translations.

-Grammar Guides: Simple explanations with examples to understand sentence structures.
+Lesson Guides:Explanations with examples to understand sentence structures and grammar structure.

-Listening Practice: Audio samples to improve comprehension and pronunciation.

-Quizzes & Exercises: Interactive tests and practice activities to reinforce learning.
+Quizzes & Exercises: An interactive audio recording feature that analyzes pronunciation accuracy and provides targeted practice activities.

 Progress Tracking: Track your learning progress and revisit completed lessons.